arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 | Arduino® Nano ESP32 | [Link](https://docs.arduino.cc/hardware/nano-esp32/)                                                       | [Link](https://docs.arduino.cc/resources/datasheets/ABX00083-datasheet.pdf) |

-maybe not worth it

 ### Sensors

-Alvik comes with a big number of onboards sensors, from color detection to distance sensors or inertial measurement units, all of which are listed in the following table:
+Alvik comes with a large number of onboard sensors, from color detection to distance sensors or inertial measurement units, all of which are listed in the following table:

 | **Description**                     | **Part Name** | **Product page**                                                                                                   | **Datasheet**                          |
 | ----------------------------------- | ------------- | ------------------------------------------------------------------------------------------------------------------ | -------------------------------------- |